 If you have young children and you are claiming a means-tested benefit, there are several other entitlements you may be eligible for.
 This guide will tell you about Free School Meals, the Healthy Start scheme (in England/Wales/Northern Ireland), Best Start (in Scotland) and getting help with school uniform costs.

-If you have children in reception, year 1 or year 2 and they go to a state school they are entitled to free school meals regardless of your household income.
+In England, if you have children at a state school in reception, year 1 or year 2 they are entitled to free school meals regardless of your household income.

-From year 3 onwards your children could get free lunches, and sometimes milk, at school if you are receiving one of the benefits below:
+In any part of the UK, from year 3 onwards, your children could get free lunches (and sometimes milk, breakfast or fruit) at school if you are receiving one of the benefits below (please also check additional criteria for devolved nations further down the page):

 Because of the changes it means that one child could be entitled to a free school meal and a sibling not entitled.
 For example, if a Universal Credit claimant with 2 children has net earnings of £10,000 and applied for free school meals for their eldest child in September 2017, the application would have been successful as there was no income threshold.
 The free school meal for that child is protected.
 In September 2018 the younger child is not eligible for a free school meal because the household income is over the newly introduced threshold.